 6. Environmental changes

 Dogs are much more sensitive to outside smells and noises and might start barking when introduced to unfamiliar stimuli.
 This is also likely to be the case if you recently changed his sleeping environment.

 How to diagnose: Dog barking at night in a new home is likely a result of these environmental changes.

 Is it serious: Dogs adapt to changes pretty quickly, so this situation is nothing to worry about.

 How to treat: Make sure your dog’s sleeping space is suited to his needs and give him time to acclimatize to any unfamiliar sounds and smells.

-What to do about a dog barking at night for no reason?
+What else can be done about a dog suddenly barking at night for no apparent reason?

 If you still haven’t been able to pinpoint a reason for your older dog’s night barking and are wondering what to do about an older dog barking at night, here are some things that can help.